rydawnshootingstar/graphQLOL/README.md

 ```

 ```

 # Context

 context is a variable that gets passed to a resolver

+# Subscriptions

+Subscriptions act as real-time communications between client and server.
+We can subscribe to data changes, allowing us to fetch any updates as they happen via websockets.
+We don't need to constantly poll our server, or making additional requests that can become quite expensive.
+Subscriptions are a Type and are defined just like any other type with its own resolver.